 4 ways Artificial Intelligence can benefit Manufacturers

-Rapidly advancing technology such as Artificial Intelligence (AI) is revolutionising the manufacturing landscape, helping to usher in Industry 4.0.
-In the UK alone, AI is predicted to add over £450 billion to the sector over the next decade, creating an additional 175,000 jobs[i].
-Enabling organisations to cut costs whilst increasing production, this exciting technology has the ability to improve customer service and streamline processes – resulting in potentially huge profit growth.
+Rapidly advancing technology such as Artificial Intelligence (AI) is revolutionizing the manufacturing landscape, helping to usher in Industry 4.0.
+Enabling organizations to cut costs whilst increasing production, this exciting technology has the ability to improve customer service and streamline processes – resulting in potentially huge profit growth.
 Let’s take a look at the four biggest ways manufacturers can benefit from harnessing all that AI has to offer.

 - Reduction of Supply Chain error

 Supply chains are at the heart of any manufacturing business.
 Leveraging AI, businesses are better able to streamline procurement related tasks and access intelligent data sets.
 Chatbots are capable of handling mundane supplier conversations, placing purchasing requests, and answering questions regarding processes; as well as receiving and storing financial documentation in line with governance procedures.
 The result?
 A predicted 50% reduction in supply chain forecasting errors and a 65% decrease in lost sales, according to McKinsey[ii].
 In addition, improving forecasting also has the knock-on effect of a leaner inventory by as much as 50% according to Forbes[iii].